 Here is a guide how to quickly setup Frontera for single-machine, multiple process, local hacking.
 We’re going to deploy the simpliest possible setup with SQLite and ZeroMQ.
-Please proceed to Cluster setup guide article for a production setup details for broad crawlers.
+Please proceed to Cluster setup guide article for a production setup details.

-Here is what services needs to be installed and configured before running Frontera:
+Here is what needs to be installed and configured before running Frontera:

 - Python 2.7+ or 3.4+

 This is a general spider, it does almost nothing except extracting links from downloaded content.
 It also contains some settings files, please consult settings reference to get more information.

 IMPORTANT!
 Because we’re using ZeroMQ, and queue is stored in memory the order of the components starting is important, please follow as described.

 You should see a log output of broker with statistics on messages transmitted.

 All further commands have to be made from

 Second, there are Spanish (.es zone) internet URLs from DMOZ directory in general spider repository, let’s use them as seeds to bootstrap crawling: